L4TN/Watermark-Screen/README.md

 ## Project summary

-**Goal:** Build a native watermark software for Windows that makes it impossible to close it through the Windows context menu, since third-party watermarks such as Rainmeter provide the functionality to close it, making it unusable for the function watermark to ensure data reliability.
+**Goal:** Build a native watermark software for Windows that makes it impossible to close it through the Windows context menu, since third-party watermarks such as Rainmeter provide the functionality to close it and Xsecuritas are so expensive, making it unusable for the function watermark to ensure data reliability.

 <b> The technologies and applications used were: </b>
 - .NET Framework 4.8;